poiyomi/PoiyomiDocs/docs/shading/ssao.md

 ## Animatable Toggle

-- `Type`: Boolean
+- `Type`: Toggle

 <!--
 EDITORS NOTE: This H2 Header only has this Message Box below.
 Adding additional words above or below it may make it look repetitive.
 Let's avoid that. -BluWizard10
 -->

 :::tip
-Animate this boolean (checkbox) when creating toggles for SSAO on this Material.
+Animate this Toggle (checkbox) when creating toggles for SSAO on this Material.
 Animating the [Section Header](/docs/general/locking.md#section-header-checkboxes) will not work!
 :::

 ## AO Intensity